 - When to leave your mortgage rate lock in place

 What is a mortgage rate lock float down?

 Lenders aren’t obligated to lower your rate once it’s locked in.
 However, many lenders offer a float-down option to meet you halfway if rates drop during the mortgage process.

-The float-down option is especially helpful when rates change dramatically because of volatile economic conditions like they are now with the coronavirus (COVID-19) pandemic.
+The float-down option is especially helpful when rates change dramatically because of volatile economic conditions like they are now with the COVID-19 pandemic.
 A float down can offer some affordability relief when rates are in flux.

 In some cases, a mortgage interest rate lock might be ironclad, and your only option to get a lower rate is to start over with a new lender.
 To keep borrowers from jumping ship every time interest rates fall, lenders often have float-down or renegotiation policies so you can snag a lower rate (for a fee) and stay put as a customer.

 How a float-down option works